svmk-data-science/tess-ensemble-classification/README.md

 ## Problem Statement

-The TESS candidate catalogue contains large scale photometric data used to identify potential exoplanets, but candidate classifications are often uncertain due to noisy signals and false positives due to astrophysical and instrumental effects.
+The TESS Project Candidates Catalogue [1] contains large scale photometric data used to identify potential exoplanets, but candidate classifications are often uncertain due to noisy signals and false positives due to astrophysical and instrumental effects.

 This project addresses the challenge of developing a robust probabilistic classification framework to distinguish true planetary signals from non-planetary detections.
 A key objective is to achieve an effective balance between precision and recall, ensuring that meaningful candidates are identified while minimising false positives.